Candles Without Burning:

-Clara Infante's project reinvents itself as she does.
-What was born as a platform to sell second-hand clothes, was transformed into what we know today as Copito: candles and crayons dyed with natural pigments.
+Clara Infante’s project reinvents itself as she does.
+What started as a platform to sell second-hand clothing gradually transformed into what we now know as Copito: candles and crayons dyed with natural pigments.

-As you approach Clara's studio you get away from the hustle and bustle of the city.
-Located in the middle of a quiet village in the Garraf park we find her new studio.
-She has only been here for a few months but her essence is already in every corner: candles of different shapes and colors, materials to work with, molds...
-The space of an artist.
+As you approach Clara’s studio, you leave behind the hustle and bustle of the city.
+Located in the middle of a quiet village in Garraf Park, we find her new studio.
+She has only been here for a few months, but her essence is already everywhere: candles of different shapes and colors, materials for working with them, molds… A true artist’s space.

-Clara has always lived between two worlds, as she was born in Barcelona, but much of her life was spent in Miami and L.A., where she worked in marketing while fantasizing about becoming an artist.
-But creating her own studio didn't come until years later.
-First, as a big fan of vintage culture, she started selling second-hand clothes.
+Clara has always lived between two worlds, having been born in Barcelona but spending much of her life in Miami and L.A., where she worked in marketing while dreaming of becoming an artist.
+But creating her own studio didn’t happen until years later.
+First, as a big fan of vintage culture, she started selling second-hand clothing.

-When the eldest of her three children was born, she and her husband (whom she had met in the USA) decided to move to Olivella, a small town just forty minutes from Barcelona, as they felt it was the best place to raise a family, surrounded by peace and quiet and close to the Mediterranean.
-But when he arrived here he realized that in Spain vintage culture was not so deeply rooted, so, in a very natural way, he ended up founding Copito: an online platform where he sold the clothes that no longer fit his son, all sustainable and proximity.
-It was a great success.
+When her eldest of three children was born, she and her husband (whom she had met in the U.S.) decided to move to Olivella, a small village just forty minutes from Barcelona, as they felt it was the best place to raise a family — surrounded by calm and close to the Mediterranean.
+But upon arriving, she realized that vintage culture wasn’t so well established in Spain, so in a very natural way, she ended up founding Copito: an online platform where she sold the clothes her son had outgrown, all sustainable and locally sourced.
+It was a huge success.

 COPITO

-As she reconnected with her Mediterranean roots, she also reconnected with her colors, her shapes...
-Clara had always felt a great fascination for the natural world and manual work, but it was not until her return to Barcelona that she began to experiment with elements of her environment, giving a 180º turn to Copito: replacing second-hand clothes with natural objects of her own creation.
+By reconnecting with her Mediterranean roots, Clara also reconnected with colors and shapes.
+She had always been fascinated by the natural world and manual work, but it wasn’t until her return to Barcelona that she began experimenting with elements from her surroundings, giving Copito a 180º turn: replacing second-hand clothing with natural objects of her own creation.

 Pigments became the common thread of her creations.
-First there were some colored pencils that she molded with her own hands, and later some natural candles.
-As she gives us a tour of her workshop, she takes out a tray full of crayons, each one carved in a different shape.
-They are so original and colorful that they make you want to pick up a blank sheet of paper and think you are an artist for a while.
+First came colored pencils that she molded by hand, and later, natural candles.
+While giving us a tour of her studio, she pulls out a tray full of crayons, each carved into a different shape.
+They are so original and colorful that you want to grab a blank sheet and feel like an artist for a while.

 NATURAL CANDLES

-The idea for the candles came when she saw a video of a man who produced them in the traditional style.
-Clara thought, "I have to try this".
+The idea for the candles came when Clara saw a video of a man producing them in the traditional way.
+She thought, “I have to try this.”

 Her candles are made from 100% natural wax and pigments.
-One of her flagship designs, the Botero XL, inspired by the Colombian sculptor famous for his voluminous characters, goes through wax baths for 3 days until it reaches that characteristic thickness.
-"It's crazy, but it's worth it," Clara says.
+One of her signature designs, the Botero XL, inspired by the Colombian sculptor famous for his voluminous figures, goes through wax baths for three days to achieve that distinctive thickness.
+“It’s crazy, but worth it,” Clara assures us.

-Not everyone likes the same candles.
-Some people prefer them to melt quickly, while others enjoy watching them melt slowly.
-As she explains this to us, she lights one and lets it burn down.
-Although she confesses that she is one of those who prefers to leave them intact, since she uses them as decorative objects.
+Not everyone likes the same type of candle.
+Some prefer them to melt quickly, while others enjoy watching them slowly burn.
+As she explains this, she lights one and lets it burn.
+Although she confesses that she is the type to prefer leaving them intact, as she uses them as decorative objects.

-"To be happy I need to flow a little bit with the process and not get too tied to a design or a product."
+“To be happy, I need to go with the flow a bit and not get too attached to a design or a product.”

 PROCESSES AND COLORS

-Like most artists, Clara starts a project with a very clear idea of what she wants to do, but during the process she lets herself go, so the final product has nothing to do with the initial sketch.
-Although it is right there when her true essence comes out.
+Like most artists, Clara starts a project with a very clear idea of what she wants to create, but during the process she goes with the flow, so the final product often bears no resemblance to the initial sketch.
+Yet it is precisely there that her true essence emerges.

-When she started coloring her candles, Clara had a very basic knowledge of the process.
-But she researched the subject in order to achieve her own shades, using only the natural elements available to her.
+When Clara first started coloring her candles, she had very basic knowledge about the processes.
+But she researched the topic to achieve her own shades, using only the natural elements she could access.

 “Stop the car!
 I have to go get a piece of that earth.”

-It was during a trip to his family home in the Pyrenees that he noticed the characteristic colors of the mountain next to the road: orange, reddish, yellow...
-He discovered a series of tones that worked very well for his watercolors and crayons, and in a very similar way, he progressively found the rest of the natural pigments for his creations.
+It was during a trip to her family home in the Pyrenees that she noticed the very distinctive colors of the mountain next to the road: oranges, reds, yellows… She discovered a series of shades that worked very well for her watercolors and crayons, and in a very similar way, she gradually found the rest of the natural pigments for her creations.

 MEDITERRANEAN ESSENCE

-Last year, when she returned from her vacations on the Costa Brava, she went straight to the workshop to try to recreate the tones she saw there every summer.
-Clara says that, try as she might, she still hasn't managed to find the blue of the Mediterranean anywhere else in the world.
+Last year, returning from her vacation on the Costa Brava, Clara went straight to her studio to try to recreate the shades she saw there every summer.
+She assures that, no matter how hard she tries, she still hasn’t been able to find the Mediterranean blue anywhere else in the world.

-"I have a very high sensitivity for colors."
+“I have a very high sensitivity to colors.”

-When we proposed her to create a sail for Thinking MU she was very clear about what she wanted to do.
-He decided to reinterpret Copito's "full moon" model to get the shape of our sun.
-She chose a variety of colors that for her represented the essence of the brand very well: white, blue, green and red.
-"It has been a very fun process," she says with that naturalness that is so characteristic of Clara.
+When we asked her to create a candle for Thinking MU, she knew exactly what she wanted to do.
+She decided to reinterpret Copito’s “full moon” model to achieve the shape of our sun.
+She chose a variety of colors that, for her, perfectly represented the essence of the brand: white, blue, green, and red.
+“It was a very fun process,” she says, with Clara’s characteristic naturalness.